Alice Krige: Career

-In Star Trek: First Contact, Krige played the Borg Queen, who attempts to assimilate Earth into the Borg collective.
-She won Best Supporting Actress at the 1997 Saturn Awards for that role.
+In 1996, Krige starred in the science fiction film Star Trek: First Contact, playing the role of the Borg Queen, who attempts to assimilate Earth into the Borg collective.
+For that performance, she won the 1996 Saturn Award for Best Supporting Actress presented at the 1997 Saturn Awards.
 She returned to this character in the Star Trek game Star Trek: Armada II and in the Star Trek: Voyager series finale "Endgame" in 2001.
-In 2021, she reprised her role as the Borg Queen in voice only for the animated series Star Trek: Lower Decks.
-Her science fiction career has expanded into television, with prominent roles in miniseries adaptations of Dinotopia and Frank Herbert's Children of Dune.
-She worked with the Brothers Quay in "The Institute Benjamenta, or This Dream That People Call Life" and with Guy Maddin in "Twilight of the Ice Nymphs".
+In 2021, she reprised her role as the Borg Queen in voice only for the animated series Star Trek: Lower Decks, to be followed in 2023 again voicing the Borg Queen in the series finale of Star Trek: Picard.
+The character was named the greatest villain in Star Trek history.